DarkoGNU/DarkoGNU.github.io/_posts/2022-05-24-musl_linux_impressions.md

 their own set of libraries, including glibc.

 Okay, but should you use musl?
 It's highly subjective.
-If you dislike glibc for some reason, think it's broken, care about adherence to standards, etc., then musl might be for you.
+If you dislike glibc for some reason, think it's bloated, care about adherence to standards, etc., then musl might be for you.
 If all you want is a working system, with no hassle related to dealing with incompatibilities, you better stick to glibc.